 “Here’s a prescription for Ativan,” the doctor said as he handed me a slip of paper.
 Fear wouldn’t let me sleep the previous night.
-As a matter of fact I found myself curled up on the bathroom floor around the base of the toilet in an effort to shorten the travel distance between the bed and bathroom if the contents of my stomach decided to projectile lurch.
-The cool temperature of the hard, laminate floor against my hot, sticky cheek was a relief and somehow did more to set me at ease than my warm duvet and soft pillow.
+It had me curled up on the bathroom floor by the toilet in an effort to shorten the travel distance between the bed and bathroom if the contents of my stomach decided to projectile lurch.
+The cool temperature of the laminate floor against my hot, sticky cheek was a relief and somehow did more to set me at ease than my warm duvet and soft pillow.

 What was I thinking?
 Maybe I just wasn’t.
 Maybe I was disillusioned by romantic images of French lavender fields and relaxing Spanish siestas.
 Or maybe my imagination was caught up in a colourful tale in which I was the main character in an adventurous plot to reach the Emerald City of Oz.

 Fear had reared its ugly head and spread its long, dark shadow of doubt over me.
 Its lurking essence enveloped me and whispered stark reminders of just how little I am in this large and unpredictable world.
 After all if things went sideways, who would protect me?
 Who would look for me if I was abducted?
 Who would even know where to look?
 How would I call for help?
 All I know is English.
 Would I become part of the small percentage of travelers that go missing in this gigantic and diverse world; their families left to wonder what happened to their loved one whether they had been murdered or subjected to human trafficking?
 Who would hold a perpetrator accountable?
 My mind reeled out of control as fear rooted itself deep in my thoughts.